-The average combination of Load Following and Spinning Reserve supplied for the period 1 May 2008 to 30 April 2009 inclusive was 285MW during Peak intervals and 259MW during Off-Peak intervals.
+The average combination of Load Following and Spinning Reserve supplied for the period 1 April 2009 to 31 March 2010 inclusive was 259MW during Peak intervals and 266MW during Off-Peak intervals.

 The amount of spinning reserve supplied generally exceeded the requirement that requires the sum of the load following and spinning reserve to be at greater than 70% of the maximum output of any generator.
-The more spinning reserve than the minimum requirement will often be provided especially at night when units are left running on minimum output.
+More spinning reserve than the minimum requirement will often be provided especially at night when units are left running on minimum output.
 The average is weighted above minimum requirements because generators are committed/decommitted to the system in increments of capacity to ensure spinning reserve does not fall below the minimum requirement.